 If a student absence does not meet the above criteria it is considered unexcused and could result in failing the course and referral to the Professional Practices Committee.
 Students will have to complete the clinical, skills lab, or simulation make-up assignments in order to progress in their course and in the program.

 Clinical, Lab, and Simulation Tardy Policy

-Tardiness is defined as being greater than 5 minutes (>5 minutes) from the start of the clinical shift, simulation, or skills lab event.
+Tardiness is defined as arriving after the designated start time of the clinical shift, simulation, or skills lab event.
+The consequence of being tardy will be a referral to the Professional Practices Committee.